aragon/protocol-dashboard/README.md

  _For a detailed guide on how to achieve this, see more instructions [here](https://github.com/aragon/protocol-subgraph)._

-You can also setup the [protocol services](https://github.com/aragon/protocol-backend/tree/master/packages/services), which include some automation for auto-revealing commitments, penalty settlements and heartbeats.
-In order for auto-reveals to work, you will need also to setup the [protocol server](https://github.com/aragon/protocol-backend/tree/master/packages/server).
+You can also setup the [court services](https://github.com/aragon/protocol-backend/tree/master/packages/services), which include some automation for auto-revealing commitments, penalty settlements and heartbeats.
+In order for auto-reveals to work, you will need also to setup the [court server](https://github.com/aragon/protocol-backend/tree/master/packages/server).

-To start populating the protocol with disputes, you can use the [CLI tool](https://github.com/aragon/protocol-backend/tree/master/packages/cli).
+To start populating the court with disputes, you can use the [CLI tool](https://github.com/aragon/protocol-backend/tree/master/packages/cli).

 ## Contributing

+Before explaining how you can contribute, It's worth mentioning that we use `develop` branch as the default one.
+This makes it easier for us to have all the latest, development changes without affecting the current production version.
+Though, We don't use `release` branches to make the process a little bit easier !
+ * Pushing to `develop` branch via PR deploys changes to testing environments(currently only rinkeby).
+ * Pushing to `master` branch via PR from `develop` deploys changes to production servers(mainnet).
+ * Pushing to `master|develop` directly will be restricted to make sure the PR's are reviewed.
+ * Creating PRs end up in relation to `develop` by default.

+This means that after you clone the project, the branch by default will be set to `develop` which can be unstable.
+So, if you want to start from the stable version, make sure to switch to `master` branch.

 #### 👋 Get started contributing with a [good first issue](https://github.com/aragon/protocol-dashboard/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).